amitkc2309/quotes-pilot/README.md

     }
     ```
    If login is successful then code will return an JWT token.
-- Use JWT token returned as the repose of `/login` request, in the headers for all subsequent requests.
+- Use JWT token returned as the response of `/login` request, in the headers for all subsequent requests.
 The token shoule be sent as a Bearer token in Authorization header-
 `Authorization` : `Bearer ${JWT token}`

 ## Available REST end-points.